microsoft/MathOctopus/README.md

 ### News
+- [2024/01]  🔥 🔥 We are adding our MathInstruct-RFT data.
+Please patient.
 - [2024/01]  🔥 🔥 We add **Mistral LLM**  as our backbone, which achieves the SOTA results among open-source LLMs in Multilingual Math Reasoning, which achieves about **50.2** and **43.9** on MGSM and MSVAMP.
 See [**HF Checkpoint**](https://huggingface.co/Mathoctopus/Mistral_Parallel_7B)